Decorate Halloween Windows

 Halloween is a fun celebration in most households and especially when there are children about.
 The month of October provides the perfect setting for a dark and spooky Halloween night and what better way to transform your house than with Peelable Glass Paint.

-Peelable Glass Paint Halloween scenes
+Create Peelable Glass Paint Halloween Scenes

 Using stencils the front door was turned into a warm welcome for trick or treaters, with lanterns, pumpkins and fake cobwebs to top off the scene.

 You can download some fantastic stencils from the internet or use stencil books from craft and art shops.
 Many online shops also sell packs of stencils that you can use time and time again.

 In the top glass panel we painted BOO in White Witch – a gentle scare that shone up nicely with the hall light shining through.